apache/airflow/dev/breeze/doc/ci/05_workflows.md

 the new branch and there are a few places where selection of tests is based on whether this output is `main`.
 They are marked as - in the "Release branches" column of the table below.

+## Committer vs. non-committer PRs

+There is a difference in how the CI jobs are run for committer and non-committer PRs from forks.
+Main reason is security - we do not want to run untrusted code on our infrastructure for self-hosted runners, but also we do not want to run unverified code during the `Build imaage` workflow, because that workflow has access to GITHUB_TOKEN that has access to write to the Github Registry of ours (which is used to cache images between runs).
+Also those images are build on self-hosted runners and we have to make sure that those runners are not used to (fore example) mine cryptocurrencies on behalf of the person who opened the pull request from their newly opened fork of airflow.

+This is why the `Build Images` workflow checks if the actor of the PR (GITHUB_ACTOR) is one of the committers, and if not, then workflows and scripts used to run image building are coming  only from the ``target`` branch of the repository, where such scripts were reviewed and approved by the committers before being merged.

+This is controlled by `Selective checks <04_selective_checks.md>`__ that set appropriate output in the build-info job of the workflow (see`is-committer-build` to `true`) if the actor is in the committer's list and can be overridden by `non committer build` label in the PR.

+Also, for most of the jobs, committer builds by default use "Self-hosted" runners, while non-committer builds use "Public" runners.
+For committers, this can be overridden by setting the `use public runners` label in the PR.

 ## Tests Workflow